 And, if we're honest, kind of annoying.

 There are some fabulous beaches in Italy, and we happen to be of the opinion that everybody should have access to them.
-Unfortunately, in Puglia (as in many areas of Italy), large sections of beach along the coast are either completely inaccessible without paying a fee (many of which tout themselves as beach clubs), or covered in privately owned pay-to-play sun loungers which means that those of us that make do with a oversized sarong and artfully crafted piles of sand have no choice but to bed down together along narrow slithers of sand that provide 'public access to the sea'.
+Unfortunately, in Puglia (as in many areas of Italy), large sections of beach along the coast are either completely inaccessible without paying a fee (many of which tout themselves as beach clubs), or covered in privately owned pay-to-play sun loungers.
+These are usually called ‘lidos’ and it means that those of us that make do with a oversized sarong and artfully crafted piles of sand have no choice but to bed down together along narrow slithers of sand that provide 'public access to the sea'.

-It's a thorny issue in Italy, and whilst you may see some brave Italians placing towels right at the water's edge, directly in front of the sun loungers, technically they're on private property and could be moved along.
-It unfortunately meant that we pulled up to what we thought as a beautiful beach area, only to find it a horrendous explosion of signs, sunbeds and people, meaning we didn't even get out of the car.
+It's a thorny issue in Italy, and whilst you may see some brave Italians placing towels right at the water's edge, directly in front of the lido’s sun loungers, technically they're on private property and could be moved along.
+It unfortunately meant that we pulled up to what we thought as a beautiful beach area on a couple of occasions, only to find it a horrendous explosion of signs, sunbeds and people, meaning we didn't even get out of the car.

 If the somewhat nuanced rules of these beaches become a little too much for you, consider visiting one of the 'free beaches', or spiaggia libera.
 Although significantly rarer, they at least allow you the opportunity to plonk your towel wherever you damn please!

 Flying into Puglia?
 You have two choices - Bari in the north, and Brindisi about a two and half hour drive further south.

 For those travelling from the UK, Bari is the obvious choice.